Do I have to pay VAT if I am self-employed?

 What happens if I pay my VAT late?

 Penalties for non-compliance with the VAT system are extensive.
 You can find out more at GOV.UK.

 What records do I need to keep for VAT?

 Usually you should keep all the information relating to your VAT return, such as business invoices and receipts, for at least six years.
-You should check the detailed guidance on what you need to keep and how long for on the GOV.UK website.
+You should check the detailed guidance on what you need to keep and how long for on GOV.UK.

 Where can I get further information on VAT generally?

-The GOV.UK website has information on VAT including: deadlines for filing and payment, reclaiming VAT, VAT visits and inspections, and using VAT online services.
+GOV.UK has information on VAT including: deadlines for filing and payment, reclaiming VAT, VAT visits and inspections, partnerships and using VAT online services.

-HMRC have developed webinars and e-learning resources to help you understand VAT, a list of these are on the GOV.UK website.
+HMRC have developed webinars and e-learning resources to help you understand VAT, a list of these are on GOV.UK.